Time is a precious resource. On average, American workers don’t use 33% of their paid time off.

 Meet the giraffes

 Binder Park Zoo opens on May 1.
 Once the weather warms up, the giraffes are ready to poke their heads over the observatory on the African savannah.
 They like to wait until the temps get into the 50s before going outside.
-Little Freddy, the baby colobus monkey, should be out with his family in the Wild Africa exhibit, as well.
-You can spend a day at the zoo, followed by a picnic or ice cream at Station 66.
+Don’t miss the new Skylark Ridge, a ropes course where you can climb like a monkey and soar like a bird.
+Spend a day at the zoo, followed by a picnic or ice cream at Station 66.
+Down the road from Station 66 is also Critchlow’s Alligator Sanctuary, where you can meet alligators and other reptilian pets who needed a new place to call home.

 Enjoy small-town charm

 Book a night at a B&B, then spend your day in downtown Marshall.
-Try a legacy restaurant such as Schuler’s or the frisky new Grand River Brewing.
+Try a legacy restaurant such as Schuler’s or one of the new Mexican restaurants.
 Browse stores for everything from books to dog treats.
 You’re also close to the famous Louie’s Bakery and Dark Horse Brewing.
 If you stop at the beer garden, you can burn off some of those calories by taking a stroll on the nearby RiverWalk.

-Check out our restaurant listings for food from Italy, Greece, Burma, Malaysia, Germany, Japan, Ireland, Mexico and more.
-Even if you’re still not sure about air travel, you can still stop by WACO Kitchen, a new restaurant that overlooks the airport.
+Check out our restaurant listings for food from Italy, Greece, Malaysia, Germany, Japan, Ireland, Mexico and more.
+Even if you’re still not sure about air travel, you can still stop by WACO Kitchen, a restaurant with a panoramic view of small airplanes taking off and landing.

 Bring your kayak